 Transparent storage is hot – made out of clear or near-clear materials such as frosted and/or see-through drawers.
-In some cases, know that bedroom closets today can be almost like exhibitions to display favorite items (like shoes or handbags) or collectables.
-What’s more, it makes like much easier when you can find certain items when getting ready for life’s events.
+In some cases, know that bedroom closets today can be almost like exhibitions to display favorite items (like shoes or handbags) or collectibles.
+What’s more, it makes life much easier when you can find certain items when getting ready for life’s events.

-Split his and hers closets – Now all the rage, splitting the closet can include unique decor, and styles.
+Split his and hers closets – Now all the rage, splitting the closet can include unique decor and styles.
 Don’t be afraid to be creative!
-Ladies may prefer clean white or cream colors with metallic accents, while his closet might feature contrasted dark wood or leather for a more masculine space.
+Ladies may prefer clean white or cream colors with metallic accents, while his closet might feature contrasting dark wood or leather for a more masculine space.

 Precise lighting in closets – With the rise in transparent materials, people also want an accessible closet where they can easily find things.
 This means better lighting is in order, from halogen (which makes jewelry sparkle) to pink tones low lights on dimmer switches (great for skin tones).

-Open shelving – Decorative, and practical, open shelves enable home owners to place favorite plates, pitcher collections, or glassware for easy access and use.
-Open shelves right above the cooking space allows easy access to the most-used items.
+Open shelving – Decorative, and practical, open shelves enable homeowners to place favorite plates, pitcher collections, or glassware for easy access and use.
+Open shelves right above the cooking space allow easy access to the most-used items.
 Reserve the lower shelves for less frequently used kitchen appliances.

 Eco-friendly kitchens – The National Kitchen & Bath Association says in 2016 there will be more emphasis on trash collection using easy-access pull-out wastebaskets for recyclables and trash.